Paroyer/ModCatalogue/ModList.md

 **\[NEW\]** New mod will get this tag.

-_**_Concept Mod_**_ is just a subjective way to say those mods are not 100% polished, which mean you may run into more bugs then with other mods.
+_**_Concept Mod_**_ Just a subjective way to say those mods are not 100% polished, which mean you may run into more bugs then with other mods.

 &#128945; Mods with an asterix are those I consider noteworthy for some reasons.